yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Yixuan Huang, and I am a third-year undergraduate student at Wuhan University of Technology, majoring in Electronic Information Engineering.
+My name is Yixuan Huang(黄亦轩), and I am a 3rd-year undergraduate student at Wuhan University of Technology, majoring in Electronic Information Engineering.
 I am deeply interested in robotics and artificial intelligence, particularly in studying how robotic agents can perceive, reason, and interact with the world in a human-like and robust manner.

+Specifically, I am interested in how to let robots learn autonomously from the feedback of the physical world or cooperation with humans, and complete complex manipulation tasks more robustly, reliably, and safely.
+I think this is the basic means for robots to interact with the physical world, and it is also a very important content.
+Similar applications include household robots, cargo transportation robots, etc. At the same time, I am also interested in issues such as navigation, which is the basis for robots to move and interact in physical time or human society.
+Similar applications include autonomous driving, etc.

+I am looking for research internship opportunities.
+If you are looking to recruit a research assistant or intern, please contact yixuanhm@gmail.com.
+I look forward to potential collaboration with you!

 ## Experience